2016 City of Wolverhampton Council election

 The 2016 City of Wolverhampton Council election took place on 5 May 2016 to elect members of City of Wolverhampton Council in England.
-20 seats are being contested in total (one third of the Council).
+20 seats were being contested in total (one third of the Council).
 This was on the same day as other local elections.

 The ward of Tettenhall Regis is notable for having two Conservative Party candidates nominated for a single seat.
 The Conservative Party confirmed that Udey Singh was the official candidate, and the additional nomination for Mark Evans, the incumbent retiring Councillor, was an 'administrative error'.